KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-FlipClock.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: Found `XMLHttpRequest` in file `flip.js`: Replace it with built-in fetch.
-8. Recommendation: Found `new Date()` in file `flip.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Flo by kagjerde](https://github.com/kagjerde/MMM-Flo)